 — Charles Ward, Houston Chronicle

 Known for his entertaining programs and clever humor, Michael Krajewski is a much sought after conductor of symphonic pops.
-He is Music Director of The Philly Pops and Principal Pops Conductor of the Atlanta and Jacksonville Symphonies.
-Previously, he was Principal Pops Conductor of the Houston Symphony for sixteen seasons.
+He is Principal Pops Conductor of the Jacksonville Symphony Orchestra, and previously served as Music Director of The Philly Pops as well as Principal Pops Conductor of the Houston Symphony and Atlanta Symphony Orchestra.

 Michael is the conductor of the video Silver Screen Serenade with violinist Jenny Oaks Baker that aired worldwide on BYU Broadcasting.
 On recording he has led the Houston Symphony on two holiday albums: Glad Tidings and Christmas Festival.
-In 2016 Michael's conducting his original Carole King Songbook all over North America featuring Broadway's Liz Callaway, Allison Blackwell and Bryce Ryness.
-Michael’s other collaborative programs have included such artists as flutist James Galway, mezzo Marilyn Horne, pianist Alicia de Larrocha, guitarist Angel Romero, and pop artists Jason Alexander, Roberta Flack, Judy Collins, Art Garfunkel, Wynonna Judd, Kenny Loggins, Ben Folds, Doc Severinsen, Patti Austin, Sandi Patty, Ann Hampton Callaway, Chicago, the Preservation Hall Jazz Band, The Chieftains, Pink Martini, Rockapella, Cirque de la Symphonie, Classical Mystery Tour, Big Bad Voodoo Daddy and The Midtown Men.
+Michael’s collaborative programs have included such artists as flutist James Galway, mezzo Marilyn Horne, pianist Alicia de Larrocha, guitarist Angel Romero, and pop artists Rufus Wainwright, Jason Alexander, Roberta Flack, Judy Collins, Art Garfunkel, Wynonna Judd, Kenny Loggins, Ben Folds, Doc Severinsen, Patti Austin, Sandi Patty, Ann Hampton Callaway, Chicago, the Preservation Hall Jazz Band, The Chieftains, Pink Martini, Rockapella, Cirque de la Symphonie, The Doo Wop Project, Classical Mystery Tour, Big Bad Voodoo Daddy, and The Midtown Men.